porscheofficial/sls_sat_solving_with_deep_learning/Readme.md

 **2. Compile the rust code**

-The MT algorithm and WalkSAT are implemented in Rust because of performance reasons.
-Start by installing Rust by typing
+The MT algorithm and WalkSAT are implemented in Rust (we used rustc version 1.66.0) because of performance reasons.
+Start by installing Rust via rustup by typing

 `
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh